onap/policy-parent/docs/development/devtools/policy-participant-smoke.rst

 Creation of ACM:
 ************************

-A ACM is created by commissioning a Tosca template with ACM definitions and instantiating the ACM with the state "UNINITIALISED".
+An ACM is created by commissioning a Tosca template with ACM definitions and instantiating the ACM with the state "UNINITIALISED".
 Using postman, commission a TOSCA template and instantiate using the following template:

 :download:`Tosca Service Template <tosca/tosca_service_template_pptnt_smoke.yaml>`